atunjeafolabi/CardGame/README.md

 ## Setup

 - Install Node
-- Download the project folder
+- Clone the project `git clone git@github.com:atunjeafolabi/CardGame.git`
 - `cd` in to the root of the project
 - Run `npm install` to install dependencies